 Metal cups with silverware

 Goal Zero Solo solar flashlights: these are my favorite because they don’t need batteries.
 Goal Zero 90109 Solo V2 Solar Flashlight

 Stethoscope kit and airway punch

 4-in-1 tool: 4 in 1 Emergency Tool

 Berkey sport bottle: I just ordered a few more of these, you can never have too many bottles to purify your water.
 Berkey GSPRT Generic 22-Ounce Water Filter Sports Bottle, 3-Pack

 Multipurpose pocket knife

 PRINTABLE: 72-Hour Emergency Kit by Food Storage Moms

 Please remember, you don’t have to purchase all the items you and your family need ASAP.
 Please start a 72-hour emergency kit with a box until you have the money to buy backpacks or buckets to store your stuff in.
 The next step is to add things to my list that you feel strongly that your family will need or want after a disaster or unforeseen emergency.
-For the kids, be sure and add some games, or a stuffed animal or paper and some colored pencils.
+For the kids, be sure and add some games, a stuffed animal, or paper and some colored pencils.
 If we end up sitting on the floor over at the local elementary school in the auditorium, be ready to calm the little ones with some fun projects.
 That reminds me, add some diapers and binkies, you can never have too many of those.
 May God bless you and your family to be prepared for the unexpected.